alexpm94/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data distribution per class.

 ![alt text][image_distribution]
-It's clear that the image set is heavely unbalanced.
+It's clear that the image set is heavily unbalanced.

 I also plot 18 random images in order to see similarities and differences before starting the image preporcess.